The inner kernel theorem for a certain Segal algebra: Operators that have a kernel in

 Conversely, for every linear and bounded operator $T:\SO(G_{1})\to\SOprime(G_{2})$ there exists a (non-unique) function $F\in \mathbf{C}_{b}(G_{1}\times\ghat_{1}\times G_{2}\times \ghat_{2})$ (which also depends on $g^{(i)}$) such that \eqref{eq:0802a} holds.
 Moreover, the function $F$ can be taken to be in $\Lp{1}(G_{1}\times \ghat_{1}\times G_{2}\times \ghat_{2})$ if and only if $T$ has a kernel in $\SO(G_{1}\times G_{2})$. \end{corollary}

-This shows that it is possible to have a calculus for operators in $\textnormal{Lin}(\SO(G_{1}),\SOprime(G_{2}))$ where the operators are represented by bounded and continuous functions (rather than abstract functionals as in the outer kernel theorem).
+\begin{remark} This shows that it is possible to have a calculus for operators in $\Lin(\SO(G_{1}),\SOprime(G_{2}))$ where the operators are represented by bounded and continuous functions (rather than abstract functionals as in the outer kernel theorem).
+However, as the Corollary states, one has to pay for this by giving up on the non-uniqueness of such a representation. \end{remark}